Internet DRAFT - draft-dong-idr-node-target-ext-comm

 VPN routes into the target VPN Routing and Forwarding tables (VRFs)

-introduces the mechanism of steering the SR policy information to the
+the mechanism of steering the SR Policy information to the target

-target head end node based on RT, it is only defined for the SR
+head end node based on RT, it is only applicable to the SR Policy

-Policy Address Family.
-Although it is possible to reuse RTs to
+Address Family.
+Although it is possible to reuse RT to control the

-control the distribution of non-VPN information to one or a group of
+distribution of non-VPN information to one or a group of receiving

-receiving nodes, such mechanism is not applicable when the
+nodes, such mechanism is not applicable when the information to be

-information to be distributed is VPN-specific and is advertised with
+distributed is VPN-specific and is advertised with another set of RTs

-independent from the control of VPN route to VRF distribution is
+Thus a general mechanism which is independent from the control of VPN

 Another possible approach is to configure, on each router, a